Skip to main content Link Search Menu Expand Document (external link)

 Technology

 First and foremost, you will need access to a computer (or tablet with a keyboard) and a stable internet connection to participate in this course.
 UCSD has a Laptop Lending Program which may be helpful, but you should also contact us if you have any concerns about access to technology.
-Most students bring a computer to lecture, and a computer or tablet will be necessary to attend the extra practice sessions.
+Most students bring a computer to lecture, and a computer or tablet will be necessary for discussion sections.
+All course content will be linked from this website, but there are a few additional platforms that you’ll need to access:

 • Ed: We’ll be using Ed as our course message and discussion board.
 More details are in the Communication section below.
 If you didn’t already get an invitation, join here.